znatali/EZohoCrm/README.md

-EZohoCRM
+EZohoCrm
 ========

-An extension for Yii framework to connect to ZohoCRM.
+An extension for Yii framework to connect to Zoho CRM API.